Skip to content

 Book Overview

-Over the past 300 years New England's landscape has been transformed.
-The forests were cleared; the land was farmed intensively through the mid-19th century and then was allowed to reforest naturally...
-This description may be from another edition of this product.
+Over the past three hundred years New England's landscape has been transformed.
+The forests were cleared; the land was farmed intensively through the mid-nineteenth century and then was allowed to reforest naturally as agriculture shifted west.
+Today, in many ways the region is more natural than at any time since the American Revolution.
+This fascinating natural history is essential background for anyone interested in New England's ecology, wildlife,...

 Customer Reviews